Teaching Models to Teach Themselves: Reasoning at the Edge of Learnability: Experiment Setup

 \textbf{Promoted Student (PS).} For training runs that reached multiple promotions, we evaluate the student model with the best validation performance (\textit{i.e.,} best $\mathcal{D}_{train}$ greedy accuracy) on the test set to measure direct performance gains from \algoname.
 In practice we observe a maximum of four promotions; thus the PS model has been trained on one of \{128, 192, 256\} synthetic questions.

-\textbf{Promotion Questions (PQ).} We train a fresh base student on $\mathcal{D}_{best}$ with standard RLOO on a combination of PQ and the fail@128 train set.
+\textbf{Promotion Questions (PQ).} We train a fresh base student with standard RLOO on a combination of PQ ($\mathcal{D}_{best}$) and the fail@128 train set.
 This isolates the value of the synthetic questions, separate from the specific training trajectory of the promoted student.

-We test two mixing strategies. \textit{Curriculum} trains on synthetic questions only for 64 steps, then $\mathcal{D}_{train}$ questions only. \textit{Mixed} trains with synthetic and $\mathcal{D}_{train}$ questions together for the full training period.
-Based on experiments with our baselines (Appendix \ref{app:eval}), we use curriculum training for MATH and mixed training for HARP and OlympiadBench across all methods.
-We use the same strategy for all methods on each dataset.
-We denote PQ from MATH and HARP training as PQ-MATH and PQ-HARP respectively.
+We denote PQ from MATH and HARP training as PQ-MATH and PQ-HARP.
+In Appendix \ref{app:eval} we discuss how we mix synthetic and real data.